TABLE OF CONTENTS

 Notes regarding coverage and supported names:

-- IUPAC names, common names and trade names are supported (no capital letters), even CAS number (all written forms are indexed by our partner ChemAxon™ so the search can be viewed as a search in a dictionary of synonyms)
+- IUPAC names, common names and trade names are supported (no capital letters), even CAS number (all written forms are indexed by our partner ChemAxon™ so the search can be viewed as a search in a dictionary of synonyms).

 - Molecules are extracted from CA, FR, DE, IL, EP, WO, US, KR, JP, GB, AU, CN, IN publications

-- Molecules inside additional .mol files are only extracted from 2007 US publications
+- Molecules inside additional .mol files are only extracted from 2007 US publications (if those files are provided by the USPTO).

-- Molecules are extracted from images inside US, WO, EP and JP publications from 2007
+- Molecules are extracted from images inside US, WO, EP and JP publications from 2007 (if those files are provided by the corresponding Offices).

-- Names containing isotopes are not supported yet
+- Names containing isotopes are not supported.

-- The search is case sensitive (CO is different from Co), acronyms have to be searched in upper cases
+- The search is case sensitive (CO is different from Co), acronyms have to be searched in upper cases (like DMSO or HMPA).

 - NB: CAS number coverage is not 100%, you can try the IUPAC name if the CAS has not been found.